KNowledgeOnWebScale/walder/README.md

     json-ld-context: ...  # The JSON-LD corresponding to the GraphQL query
     postprocessing:  # The (list of) pipe modules used for postprocessing
       module-id:  # Identifier of the pipe module
-        soure: ...  # Path or URL leading to source code of the pipe module
+        soure: ...  # Path leading to source code of the pipe module (absolute path or relative to the pipe-modules directory)
-    htmlTemplate: ...   # File containing the html template to visualise the data
+    htmlTemplate: ...   # File containing the html template to visualise the data (absolute path or relative to the views directory)
 ```

+Paths should be written absolute or relative to the ``

 ### Example
 The following command starts a server on port 9000 using an example config file.